Tax Implications of Transferring Shares to a Spouse or Partner (UK Guide)

 How to Transfer Shares to a Spouse

-Transferring shares to a spouse or civil partner is generally straightforward, but you must follow the correct legal steps to ensure the transfer is valid, recorded properly, and compliant with Companies House rules.
+Transferring shares to a spouse or civil partner is usually straightforward, but there are specific legal and administrative steps you must follow to ensure the transfer is valid, properly documented, and compliant with the Companies Act and HMRC rules.
+Getting this right is essential, especially if the transfer is part of wider tax planning.

 Here’s how to do it step by step: